For downstream package authors#

 Note

-By default, NumPy will expose an API that is backwards compatible with the oldest NumPy version that supports the currently oldest compatible Python version.
-NumPy 1.25.0 supports Python 3.9 and higher and NumPy 1.19 is the first version to support Python 3.9.
-Thus, we guarantee that, when using defaults, NumPy 1.25 will expose a C-API compatible with NumPy 1.19. (the exact version is set within NumPy-internal header files).
+By default, NumPy exposes an API that is backward compatible with the earliest NumPy version that supports the oldest Python version currently supported by NumPy.
+For example, NumPy 1.25.0 supports Python 3.9 and above; and the earliest NumPy version to support Python 3.9 was 1.19.
+Therefore we guarantee NumPy 1.25 will, when using defaults, expose a C-API compatible with NumPy 1.19. (the exact version is set within NumPy-internal header files).

-NumPy is also forward compatible for all minor releases, but a major release will require recompilation (see NumPy 2.0-specific advice further down).
+NumPy is also forward compatible for all minor releases, but a major release is expected to require recompilation (see NumPy 2.0 ABI handling further down).[1]

 The default behavior can be customized for example by adding: